Lume

 Key takeaways:

-This project strengthened my belief that great UX comes from empathy, iteration, and a deep understanding of user habits.
+This project strengthened my belief that effective UX design comes from empathy, iteration, and a deep understanding of user habits